Colgate requires a nonrefundable fee of $60 from all candidates for admission. For information regarding fee waivers, see Application Fee .

 Students studying internationally on a non-Colgate, approved program should receive insurance coverage through that approved program.
-In the rare event that the approved program does not offer insurance, students will be enrolled in the Colgate international health insurance and billed for that amount.
+In the event that the approved program does not offer insurance, or it does not meet Colgate University standards, students may be enrolled in the Colgate international health insurance and billed for that amount.

 Students Studying Off Campus

 The university adopted a home school tuition policy effective for the Class of 2016 and beyond.
 Beginning with the 2014–2015 academic year students who study on a Colgate-directed study group or on an approved program will pay Colgate tuition when studying off campus.
-Student budget estimates for individual off-campus study programs are available from the Office of Off-Campus Study/International Programs.
-Further information regarding off-campus study programs and policies may be found at colgate.edu/off-campusstudy.
+Additional fees for housing or other student cost estimates for individual off-campus study programs, along with complete information, are available on the Office of Off-Campus Study web page: http://colgate.edu/off-campusstudy.

 Information regarding tuition and fees for the graduate program can be found in Graduate Program .